rjitosho/home/_posts/2018-05-01-soft-robotics.md

 <h1>Soft Robotics</h1>

-<p>​Proof-of-concept actuator for the locomotion of a pneumatic, bio-inspired epidermal soft robot.</p>
+<p>At the MIT Media Lab, I developed ​a proof-of-concept actuator for the locomotion of a pneumatic, bio-inspired epidermal soft robot.
+This type of robot is able to traverse the surface of human skin and can be utilized for medical applications.
+My contributions were prototyping a silicone actuator capable of bending in 3 directions, developing the fabrication methods, and implementing the electronic controls.</p>

 <div class="box alt">
 <div class="row uniform">